 |130° Field of View|

 |Flexible Mobile Application|

 |Enhanced Motion Detection||Purchase Arlo Q Plus|

 So both security cameras have nearly identical advantages and disadvantages.
-Arlo Q and Arlo Q Plus are top-notch devices with amazing pros and with a few cons.
-The only drawback of Arlo Q I’d love to change is not having the built-in microSD.
+Arlo Q and Arlo Q Plus are top-notch devices with amazing pros and just a few cons.
+The only drawback of Arlo Q I’d love to change is to upgrade it to have the built-in microSD.

-In the case of any inquiries, feel free to reach out to the customer care.
+So, should you feel stumped by anything, feel free to reach out to Arlo’s customer care.
 I’ve called them a few times and always received professional answers and tips.

 Arlo Q Review: Key Takeaway